lebovic/archhacks-2017/README.md

 * public/ - this directory contains static web assets used by your application
 * scripts/ - this directory contains scripts used by AWS CodeDeploy when installing and deploying your application on the Amazon EC2 instance
+* everything else is express scaffolding – update this as the organization of the project evolves

 Getting Started
 ---------------